SawsanDaban/PI-Game-Extension/README.md

 ## 🚀 Features

 - 🎮 **Arcade-style UI** with neon colors and retro fonts
-- ⏱ **Normal and Timed Modes**: Play at your own pace or race against the clock
+- ⏱ **Normal, Timed, Streak, and Speedrun Modes**: Play at your own pace, race against the clock, keep a streak alive, or type as many digits as possible in 30 seconds!
 - 🏅 **Achievements & Badges**: Unlock badges for reaching digit milestones (10, 25, 50, 75, 100)
-- 📈 **Score Tracking**: Your highest score is saved locally
+- 📈 **Score Tracking**: Your highest score, streak, and speedrun high score are saved locally
-- 🔥 **Streak Counter**: See how many digits you get right in a row!
+- 🔥 **Streak Counter & Countdown**: See how many digits you get right in a row and race against a 5-second timer in Streak mode
 - 🏆 **Achievements Modal**: View all badges and your progress at any time
-- 🎯 **Daily Challenge**: Reach a new random digit target every day!
+- 🎯 **Daily & Weekly Challenge**: Reach a new random digit target every day and week!
 - 💬 **Motivational Messages**: Get encouragement as you play
 - 🧠 **Fun PI Facts**: Learn a random PI fact after each game over or win
 - ❓ **PI Trivia**: Test your knowledge with PI-related trivia questions!
 - 🎉 **Confetti & Emoji Feedback**: Celebrate your progress with effects and emoji
 - 📤 **Share Score**: Copy your score and achievements to share with friends
-- ☕ **Donate & ⭐ Contribute Buttons**: Support or contribute to the project
+- ⚙️ **Settings**: Toggle sound, animations, and switch between neon and dark themes
 - 📴 **Offline Ready**: All features work without internet

 ---